One of the ways the Eden Prairie Police Department works to protect and serve the community is through the enforcement of traffic laws.

-State law requires that children under eight years of age must use a federally-approved safety or booster seat, unless the child is four feet, nine inches or taller, and infants under one and weighing less than 20 pounds must ride in a rear-facing car seat.
+State law requires that children under 8 years of age must use a federally approved safety or booster seat, unless the child is 4-feet, 9-inches or taller.
+Infants under 1 weighing less than 20 pounds must ride in a rear-facing car seat.

 It is illegal for drivers of all ages to compose, read, or send electronic messages or access the Internet on a wireless device when the vehicle is in motion or part of traffic.
 This includes being stopped in traffic or at a light.